 Are the midges bad? – Depending on the weather they can certainly be irritating but not as bad as in some Scottish locations.
 Having a good insect repellent helps (Smidge has been recommended from previous volunteers) and the use of a midge net is ideal along with long sleeved clothing is recommended if you suffer badly from insect bites.

 What tasks will we be doing? – You can expect to carry out tasks like beach cleans, litter picking, bramble, bracken & invasive species management, herb garden weeding, natural regeneration management, helping setting up/clearing up after community events and celidhs.
 You could be involved in individual projects like assisting with a fish project to improve the breeding potential in loch Beinn Tighe so that it will be able to sustain a trout population that has been running in 2013 and will continue in 2014.
 Once a week there is also an opportunity to have a day helping on a croft giving a chance to meet locals and see another side to living on Eigg.
 The volunteer manager emails the weeks task timetable and schedules tasks to try and allow for a varied week.

-What does the £25/week charge cover? – This covers household running costs only.
+What does the £25/week charge cover? – This covers admin and household running costs only.
 Volunteers make an enormous contribution to the island of which residents are eternally grateful and subsidise summer places to allow folks from all walks of life to apply.
 It does cost the Isle of Eigg Heritage Trust to have volunteers of which your contribution is valuable but if you are able to make a donation we would be very grateful!

 Can I have friends or family to stay in the volunteer house? – No, sorry.
 Other volunteers have camped on the beach and with permission from the volunteer manager it is possible to use the volunteer house to cook and shower.